AdobeDocs/commerce-learn.en/help/site-management/configure-adobe-commerce-services-connector.md

 role: Admin, User
 level: Beginner, Intermediate
 ---
-# Learn how Configure the Adobe Commerce Services Connector
+# Configure the Adobe Commerce Services Connector

-To get started using Payment Services for Adobe Commerce and Magento Open Source, you must complete a few onboarding steps.
-For help getting started, Watch the following video and learn how to configure Payment Services for Adobe Commerce video .
+To use Payment Services for Adobe Commerce and Magento Open Source, you must complete a few onboarding steps.
+Watch the following video to learn how to configure Payment Services for Adobe Commerce.

 ## Who is this video for?